Anxiety in Children Ages 6\u20138: Understanding School-Age Worries

 Create a “worry time” ritual

-Children this age respond well to externalizing worry as something separate from themselves.
+Kids this age respond well to treating worry as something separate from who they are.
 Set aside 10 minutes after school as “worry time.”
 Your child can write, draw, or talk about their worries.
-When the timer goes off, the worries go into a “worry box” and do not get to come out until the next worry time.
-This teaches children that worry is manageable and containable rather than a flood that takes over everything.
-The technique derives from cognitive behavioral therapy and has been adapted for children as young as six.
+When the timer goes off, the worries go into a “worry box” and they do not get to come out until the next worry time.
+This shows your child that worry is something they can put in a container, not a flood that takes over everything.
+The approach comes from CBT and works well for kids as young as six.

 Build a “brave ladder”